aleksgorica/MLGproject/README.md

 ## Running
  - If running from local, set env variable `DATASET_PATH` to path of your local dataset folder.
  - If running from colab, just run and use Google GPU :)
+ - Running GAT: very important, to make sure `concat=False` in `GATConv` layer.
+Otherwise, it will not work.
+See [here](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.nn.conv.GATConv.html#torch_geometric.nn.conv.GATConv) for more info.

 ### Config
 There are two configs: